-A curricular guidance framework has been developed to assist schools in implementation of this middle-level CTE regulation.
+A curricular guidance framework has been developed to assist schools in the implementation of this middle-level CTE regulation.

-The middle school CTE curricular guidance framework consists of 33 modules: Six Theme Modules, which are the basis for middle school CTE; and, 27 Content Modules, which are the vehicles for meeting the standards represented by the Themes.
+The middle school CTE curricular guidance framework consists of 33 modules: Six Theme Modules, which are the basis for middle school CTE; and 27 Content Modules, which are the vehicles for meeting the standards represented by the Themes.

 Given the modules, school district leaders and teachers of middle school CTE must next answer the question, "How can we design project-based learning experiences that will help our middle-school students gain foundational CTE knowledge and skills through the lens of the CTE content area(s) we have represented in our school?"

 Sample learning experiences, created by New York State CTE teachers, model instructional possibilities utilizing the new modules.